Ryanocerrous/One/README.md

 # One
-This is my first Repo
+This is my first Repo and its not working